atom-community/ide-python/README.md

 ### Language Server

-Install the language server with:
+Install the language server (0.19.0 or newer) with:

 ```bash
 pip install 'python-language-server[all]'